-Subsidized Stafford Loans do not accrue any interest while you are in school, so if you paid the balance in full before you graduate you will simply pay back the exact amount you borrowed.
+Subsidized Federal Stafford Loans do not accrue any interest while the student is in school, so if the borrower pays off the balance in full before graduation, the borrower will repay just the amount you borrowed, plus the loan fees.

 Most students wait until they are finished with school to begin making payments.
-You will have a minimum amount due every month and there are never any penalties for paying more than that amount.
-If you over pay each month, you will pay your loan off sooner and therefore cut down on any interest that would have accrued.
+There are never any penalties for paying more than the required monthly payment amount.
+Paying extra each month (or making an extra payment per year) will pay off the loan off sooner and therefore reduce the total interest that would have accrued.

 Stafford Loan Frequently Asked Questions